-Voting rights groups alarmed after Cobb County reduced early voting sites for Ga.
+Voting rights groups alarmed after Cobb County reduced early-voting sites for Ga.
 Senate runoffs

 Michael Pernick, one of the lawyers for the NAACP Legal Defense Fund, said in an interview that the groups were evaluating their next steps to “protect communities of color in Cobb County that would have significant difficulty accessing advance voting if that plan goes through.”
 He said that most of Cobb’s Black and Latino voters live in the southern portion of the county, where four locations have been folded into one site that is “all the way at the bottom of South Cobb and is not accessible to many of the voters in those communities.”

 Eveler said she did not think voters of color would be adversely affected.
-She said the early voting sites are located in “each quadrant of the county,” and while acknowledging that some voters will be inconvenienced “there are other options for voting.”
+She said the early-voting sites are located in “each quadrant of the county,” and while acknowledging that some voters will be inconvenienced “there are other options for voting.”
 She said voters could use absentee ballots or show up on Jan.
 5, when all of the county’s 145 precincts will be open.

-Lauren Groh-Wargo, CEO of Fair Fight Action, the group started by former Georgia gubernatorial candidate Stacey Abrams to advocate for voting rights, said in a statement that “Black voters in particular” faced long waits during early voting in Cobb County for the general election.
-Fair Fight also argued that other large metro counties have kept the same number of early voting locations.
+Lauren Groh-Wargo, chief executive of Fair Fight Action, the group started by former Georgia gubernatorial candidate Stacey Abrams to advocate voting rights, said in a statement that “Black voters in particular” faced long waits during early voting in Cobb County for the general election.
+Fair Fight also argued that other large metro counties have kept the same number of early-voting locations.

-“In an election that is sure to see high turnout and high voter enthusiasm, this is unacceptable,” she said, adding, that county elections officials “must do better and live up to their responsibility to their voters.”
+“In an election that is sure to see high turnout and high voter enthusiasm, this is unacceptable,” Groh-Wargo said, adding that county elections officials “must do better and live up to their responsibility to their voters.”